cytoscape/cytoscape-manual/docs/Tutorial.md

 - For reasonably sized networks, the filter will automatically be applied.
 For larger networks, you may need to click the **Apply** button at the bottom of the **Select** panel.

-- You should now see many edges in the network selected (i.e. colored red).
+- You should now see many edges in the network selected (i.e., colored red).
 - Since we're only interested in the protein-DNA edges, we can delete the protein-protein edges we've just selected.
 - Select the menu **Edit → Delete Selected Nodes and Edge**.
 You should now see many unconnected nodes in the network.
 - Select the menu **Layout → Cytoscape Layouts → Prefuse Force-Directed Layout** to clean up the network visualization.